openai-translator/bob-plugin-openai-translator/docs/configuration_manual_EN.md

 - Description
   - Customize User Prompt, filling this will override the default User Prompt
   - Can use the same variables as in the system command

+### Temperature

+- Optional
+- Default value: `0.2`
+- Description
+  - The higher the temperature value, the more random and creative the generated text will be.
+  - For translation tasks, it is recommended to set around `0.2`; for polishing tasks, it can be appropriately increased.
+If accuracy is highly required, it can be set to `0`.